 Lawrence J. Clark

-is Associate Professor of English at East Texas Baptist University, and is an author, speaker, and songwriter who frequently speaks and performs in schools, churches, and libraries; his fiction and poetry have been published in numerous print and online journals and anthologies.
-He is also a Certified Personality Trainer (CPT), manages a weekly blog for the CLASS Christian Writers Conference, and writes a regular column based on personality theory, marriage and relationships, and Christian living for NewBeginningsMarriage.org.
+is an educator, author, speaker, and songwriter who frequently speaks and performs in schools, churches, and libraries; his fiction and poetry have been published in numerous print and online journals and anthologies.
+He is also a CLASS (Christian Leaders, Authors, and Speakers) Certified Speaker and Personality Trainer (CPT), lectures frequently on Royal Caribbean and Celebrity Cruise Lines, is co-founder of TheCommunicationLeader.com and TheWebinarLeader.com, and writers a regular column for NewBeginningsMarriage.org.

 Cindy Anne Duncan